kedbin/relearn.ing/src/content/journal/entry-004.md

 ## The "Gotcha" Moment

 It wasn't perfect.
-Claude assumed I was using CDK v2 (correct), but tried to import a deprecated library for the Lambda construct.
+Claude assumed I was using the older Gen 1 functions initially, but tried to use Gen 2 features.

 **My Role:** I wasn't the *typist*; I was the *reviewer*.
-I saw the red squiggly line in VS Code, told Claude "That import is deprecated in CDK v2.100," and it corrected itself immediately.
+I saw the configuration mismatch in VS Code, told Claude "Use the google_cloudfunctions_function_v2 resource specifically," and it corrected itself immediately.

 ## Conclusion

 This wasn't "automated" coding.
 It was **augmented** engineering.
 *   **The AI** handled the boilerplate, the syntax conversion, and the IAM policy memory.
-*   **I** handled the architectural constraint (Lambda vs Fargate) and the code review.
+*   **I** handled the architectural constraint (Cloud Functions vs Cloud Run) and the code review.

 If you are a cloud engineer and you aren't using CLI-based AI tools that can read your file system, you are voluntarily coding with one hand tied behind your back.